jandejongh/jmididevice/README.md

 I will probably fix this in a future release, but it may take a while, given the excessive ratio between CTL-related programming time (several days) and my personal use of this feature (i.e., never).
+(Update: Full CTL support is present in v0.3.0.)

 ## Alesis Quadraverb GT Patch Editor